AntonKrug/smart_watch_mk2/README.md

 [![DIY Watch YT demo](https://img.youtube.com/vi/cu711Lb3NEY/0.jpg)](https://youtu.be/cu711Lb3NEY)

-The name is ironic as the watch can only display time and nothing else, not even an alarm feature.
+The name is ironic as the watch can only display time and can't do anything else, doesn't even have an alarm feature.

-The idea was to take a modern CPU and combine it with obsolete display technology, in this case [Vacuum fluorescent display (VFD)](https://en.wikipedia.org/wiki/Vacuum_fluorescent_display).
-The `IVL2-7_5` display has a very nice glow, which is for me impossible to capture with a camera, but in person the neon-like glowing digits really stand out (similar to nixie tubes).
+The idea was to take a CPU and combine it with obsolete display technology, in this case [Vacuum fluorescent display (VFD)](https://en.wikipedia.org/wiki/Vacuum_fluorescent_display).
+The `IVL2-7_5` display has a very nice glow, which is for me impossible to capture with a camera, the neon-like glowing digits stand out in person.

 ![Display off](https://raw.githubusercontent.com/AntonKrug/smart_watch_mk2/assets/images/photo01.jpg)